schenfab/rsinc/README.md

 # Rsinc

 Rsinc is a two-way cloud synchronisation client for **Linux**.
 Rsinc utilises [rclone](https://github.com/ncw/rclone) as its back-end while the synchronisation logic is carried out in Python.
 Rsinc tracks file moves and saves bandwidth.
-Rsinc (in normal mode) uses only file hashes and sizes to track files thus avoiding unreliable time stamps.
+This clone of Rsinc uses file sizes and modification timestamps to track files for improved performance compared to hashes.
 I hope rsinc's source is succinct enough (\~800 sloc) to make modifying rsinc to your own needs easy.

 ## Features